There are a few significant factors that facility managers need to consider when determining the building management system price:

 - Integratable systems like lighting, HVAC systems, fire, security, and access control

-One important consideration is understanding that an open, non-proprietary building automation system platform translates into a higher ROI.
+One important consideration is understanding that an open, non-proprietary building management system (BMS) platform translates into a higher ROI.

 For example, a facility manager can aggregate all of that data and analyze it for: